 - Make your own Roman mosaic (with step-by-step instructions) and Roman shield (with video instructions) with Hobbycraft's tutorials

-- Romulus and Remus and the Legend of Rome explained for children
+- Romus and Remus were the legendary founders of Rome

-- Read about the bath house in Rome then take a virtual tour through a Roman bath house or fly over one!
+- Take a virtual tour through a Roman bath house

 - All about chariot races

 - Look through a list of rulers of the Roman Empire and see some of the coins they were pictured on

 - Read 10 facts about the Colosseum